Adult Antiretroviral Guidelines

 TDF/FTC

-• Active against HBV; a recommended dual-NRTI option for patients with HIV/HBV coinfection
+• Active against HBV; a recommended dual-NRTI option for people with HIV/HBV coinfection

-• Associated with lower lipid levels than ABC or TAF
+• TDF is associated with lower lipid levels than TAF.

 • Osteomalacia has been reported as a consequence of proximal tubulopathy.